Clients and organizations can engage with UMSI students in a variety of ways.

 A2DataDive: Does your organization have questions about your data?
 Submit a proposal for A2DataDive!
 This event facilitates practical education and service events that increase data literacy in the community.
 At the annual event, students and community members collaborate with you, the clients, to work with data sets in context.
 This can include programming, analysis, or data visualization.

 - Where: University of Michigan Campus

-- How to get involved: Email firstname.lastname@example.org for more information on how to submit a proposal
+- How to get involved: Email firstname.lastname@example.org for more information on how to submit a proposal.
+Submissions closed for 2017.

 - See email@example.com